Securing the Internet: Careers in Cybersecurity

 Scholarships and Programs

-The International Consortium of Minority Cybersecurity Professionals (ICMCP) offers several scholarships to students pursuing cybersecurity education.
+Cyversity offers several scholarships to students pursuing cybersecurity education.
+The Target Scholars Program also offers enrolling freshmen interested in the tech industry who are planning to attend an HBCU support.
 And, of course, the UNCF General Scholarship Awards are a can’t-miss opportunity for any student going to a UNCF-member college, regardless of their major.

 As you explore all the different options a cybersecurity degree can lead to, you may want to reach out for some guidance.
 You’re not alone!
 Submit a major interest form on our website to get started.
 And to keep the updates coming, make sure to follow us on UNCF social media channels, so you receive notification about our scholarships and member HBCUs.
 Reach out today!